 Node.js is an open-sourced runtime environment for JavaScript which was released in the year 2009 by Ryan Dahl.
 It’s a virtual machine that is based on Google’s V8 engine and has in-built compilers, interpreters, and optimizers.

-V8 has reputation for its constantly advancing performance and high speed.
+V8 has a reputation for its constantly advancing performance and high speed.
 Google designed this engine in C++ for Google Chrome.
 The main objective of Node.js is to compile JavaScript functions into the machine code.

 Pros